Sathwika88/JS-CRUD/README.md

 #How to run
     1.Open using live server, once live server starts, it will open default browser at URL like: http://127.0.0.1:5500
-    Note: There are no predefined admin or user accounts.
+    Note: There are no static admin or user accounts.
 Both admins and users need to register first before logging in.
+    To access admin login, you must need to create account with email address ending with `@cvcorp.in`.